 Participants are to submit using the EasyChair system.
 The organisers will review submitted position papers to select up to a maximum of 25 participants for the workshop.
-Participants will be selected based on quality of their submission, the diversity of topics Eudaimonia in Digital Games presented (i.e. so there are not several participants representing the same exact sub-field) and on how much we feel their contribution would bring to the workshop as whole.
+Participants will be selected based on quality of their submission, the diversity of topics presented (i.e. so there are not several participants representing the same exact sub-field) and on how much we feel their contribution would bring to the workshop as whole.